 English Shepherd: Info, Pictures, Characteristics & Facts

-The English Shepherd is a dog that is medium in size with a medium-length coat of fur that can be straight, wavy, or curly and a dense, short undercoat.
-They have feathering on their legs and tail and a ruff of fur around their neck and chest, and they come in four color patterns of sable and white, black and white, black and tan, and tricolor (usually black, tan, and white).
+The English Shepherd is a medium-sized dog with a medium-length coat of fur that can be straight, wavy, or curly and a dense, short undercoat.
+They have feathering on their legs and tail and a ruff of fur around their neck and chest.
+They come in four color patterns: sable and white, black and white, black and tan, and tricolor (usually black, tan, and white).

 The English Shepherd is a highly energetic and active dog with a long lifespan, particularly for a dog of his size.
 They are highly trainable, and while they are very friendly and devoted dogs with their family, they are quite reserved with strangers until they are introduced.